kschlichter/Home-Assistant-Inovelli-Effects-and-Colors/README.md

       color: green
       brightness: 7

-  **Automation to listen for a config button press and set everything in the area to "pulse"**
+## Automation to listen for a config button press and set everything in the area to "pulse"

-  This automation listens for a config / 3rd button press, checks in the condition stage that it's an Inovelli device, toggles an input_boolean for the area of the device, then sets or clears an effect on every Inovelli device in the area depending on the new state of the boolean.
-I use that boolean in other automations to disable lighting controls.
+  This automation listens for a config / 3rd button press, checks in the condition stage that it's an Inovelli device, toggles an input_boolean for the area of the device (set this up separately), then sets or clears an effect on every Inovelli device in the area depending on the new state of the boolean.
+I use that boolean in other automations to disable lighting controls (like motion timeouts).

     alias: Light Locks
     description: ''